-With some genes, you want to up regulate the gene expression while other genes you want to down regulate the expression.
-For example, there are some genes that cause inflammation while others control inflammation.
+You want to up-regulate the gene expression with some genes, while in other genes, you want to down-regulate the expression.
+For example, some genes cause inflammation while others control inflammation.

-Everything you do and everything around you will send messages to your genes influencing the behaviour of those genes.
+Everything you do and everything around you will send messages to your genes, influencing the behavior of those genes.

 This means there is the potential to make your genes work for you by controlling as many epigenetic influences as possible.

-I eat a good diet and exercise so I should be O.K. shouldn’t I?
+I Eat a Good Diet and Exercise so I Should be O.K.

-- For some of you eating a high protein diet with limited carbohydrates works really well while for others it can cause pain, inflammation and result in injuring more easily especially when exercising.
-For some, a high carbohydrate diet works well but for others, it causes weight gain, diabetes risk, and inflammation.
+- For some of you, eating a high-protein diet with limited carbohydrates works really well.
+For others, it can cause pain, inflammation, and injury more easily, especially when exercising.
+A high carbohydrate diet works well for some, but it causes weight gain, diabetes risk, and inflammation.

-- Some people need to be sure their vitamin b12 status is good because they have problems absorbing B12.
-A low b12 causes all sorts of health issues including poor memory, musculoskeletal problems as well as cardiovascular problems.
+- Some people need to be sure their vitamin B12 status is good because they have problems absorbing B12.
+A low B12 causes all sorts of health issues, including poor memory, musculoskeletal problems, and cardiovascular problems.
 For others, b12 is never a problem.

-- Twenty minutes of sun exposure a day is ample for ensuring vitamin D levels in some people but for others that would make no difference at all and they would remain low in this extremely important vitamin.
+- Twenty minutes of sun exposure daily is ample for ensuring vitamin D levels in some people.
+Still, that would make no difference for others, and they would remain low in this essential vitamin.

 Another common misconception is:

-There are a number of things going on here.
-Firstly your mum or dad received half their genes from your granddad and you received half your genes from your parent.
+Several things are going on here.
+Firstly, your mum or dad received half their genes from your granddad, and you received half your genes from your parent.
 You don’t know what half of what half you received.

 There are also different epigenetic influences at play.

-- There were less sprays and chemicals used in the food and sprayed in the environment
+- There were fewer sprays and chemicals used in the food and sprayed in the environment.

 - Seafood was less contaminated.